 To build the RSD model, we use an iterative, model-selection process to determine if, and when, shifts in parameter values occur within a given time series.
 To achieve this, we first fit the Ricker model to the entire time series of available data.
 Then the population time series is subdivided into all possible combinations of 2, 3, …, n subsets of sequential data points (hereafter, ‘break point combinations’) and the Ricker model is fit to each of the subsets produced for each break point combination.
 To avoid overfitting, we constrain break point combinations to include only subsets with a minimum of four sequential data points.

-After fitting all break point combinations, we evaluate the candidate set of models by calculating the Akaike Information Criteria for small sample sizes (AICc) value for each segment and summing them accordingly [28].
+After fitting all break point combinations, we evaluate the candidate set of models by calculating the Akaike Information Criteria for small sample sizes (AICc) value for each segment and summing them accordingly [42].
 Fits for break point combinations with comparatively lower AICc values are considered to have better performance.
 For a given time series, the RSD model produces a set of top performing break point combinations for cases in which model fits produce equivalent AICc values (i.e. within 2 units of the best-performing fit; Burnham and Anderson 2002).
 To evaluate the strength of evidence for an identified break in the time series, we use the relative variable importance method (Burnham and Anderson 2002).
-To do this, we compute the Akaike weight wi for every identified break point across all combinations and sum the Akaike weights for the break point across all possible break point combinations with Akaike weights >0.001.
+To do this, we compute the Akaike weight wi (a measure of the relative likelihood of a break point combination, given the data and the set of break point combinations being tested) for every identified break point across all combinations and sum the Akaike weights for the break point across all possible break point combinations with Akaike weights >0.001.
 Break point combinations with weights <0.001 were excluded to increase computational efficiency.

 We selected AICc as our information criterion for model selection within the RSD model because it provides a balance of specificity and sensitivity.
-However, we also completed a parallel analysis with an identical procedure using AIC as the information criterion for decision-making, which is documented in Appendix S1 (and not discussed again in the main text).
-AICc is a function of AIC with a correction for small sample bias, which is appropriate for the sample sizes typical to contemporary population time series data (i.e., 15-30 years/data points) and is designed to minimize the risk of overfitting during model selection [29].
+However, we also completed a parallel analysis with an identical procedure using AIC as the information criterion for decision-making, which is documented in Appendix S1.
+AICc is a function of AIC with a correction for small sample bias, which is appropriate for the sample sizes typical to contemporary population time series data (i.e., 15-30 years/data points) and is designed to minimize the risk of overfitting during model selection [43].
 However, use of AIC for model selection may be desirable when increased model sensitivity to dynamic shifts is desired.

 The RSD model is implemented as a series of R functions to enable a user to quickly generate a list of potential break points for a population time series dataset.
-The model (and all subsequent simulations and case studies) were scripted and run in R Version 3.3.3 [30].
+The model (and all subsequent simulations and case studies) were scripted and run in R Version 3.3.3 [44].
 All data manipulations, analyses and figure scripts, including the complete development history, are publicly available in a Github repository at https://github.com/cbahlai/monarch_regime.
 We summarize the role of each function used in the model within Appendix S2.